Carpi Cathedral

 Carpi Cathedral (Duomo di Carpi; Basilica cattedrale di Santa Maria Assunta) is a Roman Catholic cathedral in Carpi, Emilia-Romagna, Italy, dedicated to the Assumption of the Virgin Mary.
 It is the episcopal seat of the Diocese of Carpi.
+It stands on the site of a mediaeval pieve dedicated to Mary.

+History

-It stands on the site of a mediaeval pieve dedicated to Mary; construction on the present building began in 1514, predating the establishment of the diocese here in 1779 by over 250 years.
+The original church was built by King Aistulf in 756.
+Construction on the present building began around 1514, predating the establishment of the diocese here in 1779 by over 250 years.
+The church was designed by Baldassare Peruzzi under his patron Alberto III Pio, Count of Carpi.

+With the creation of the diocese in 1779, the cathedral was assigned a Chapter, which was to consist of four dignities (the Archpriest, the Archdeacon, the Provost, and the Dean) and seventeen Canons.
+The first bishop was Francesco Benincasa.

+The cathedral has a Baroque facade and a Latin cross floorplan.

 It was granted the status of a minor basilica in 1979, on the occasion of the bicentenary of the establishment of the diocese.

+The building was seriously damaged during the earthquakes that struck in 2012.
+After restoration work it was reopened for worship on 25 March 2017 with a solemn ceremony led by Cardinal Pietro Parolin.
+The restoration included in the installation of a new lighting system.